Grand railway hotels of Canada: Canadian National Railway

 The following are grand railway hotels built for Canadian National Railway, and its hotel division Canadian National Hotels.

 Canadian Pacific Railway

 The following are grand railway hotels built for Canadian Pacific Railway, and its hotel division Canadian Pacific Hotels.

 Grand Trunk Railway

 The following are grand railway hotels built for Grand Trunk Railway and its western subsidiary, Grand Trunk Pacific Railway.

+Dominion Atlantic Railway

+The Dominion Atlantic Railway was purchased by the CPR in 1911, however, it retained its operational independence.

 Other companies

 In addition to Canadian National Railways, Canadian Pacific Railways, and Grand Trunk Railways, several other companies built "grand railway hotels" in Canada.
 The Prince of Wales Hotel is the only grand railway hotel to be built by an American company, Great Northern Railway.